Relative cohomology of algebraic theories: Introduction

-Recently, the problem of constructing cohomology theories for algebraic systems was attacked using the methods of algebraic topology~\cite{Schw} and Andr\'e-Quillen cohomology~\cite{Pir,Blanc}.
-In the present note we present another solution of this problem using the methods of relative homological algebra developed in~\cite{H}.
-Wee embed the category of models af an algebraic system in a given abelian category $\mathcal{A}$ into the category of functors from an appropriate small category to $\mathcal{A}$.
-This allows us to use the cohomology theory of small categories proposed in~\cite{Mitch} and developed by many authors (\cite{Xu},\cite{Cib},\cite{Hersc},\ldots).
+Recently, cohomology of algebraic systems was studied using the methods of algebraic topology~\cite{Schw}, Andr\'e-Quillen cohomology~\cite{Pir,Blanc}, Baues-Wirsching cohomology of small categories~\cite{Pir}, cotriple cohomology associated with a neglecting funtor~\cite{JP91} and ordinary homological algebra~\cite{JP91,Pir}.
+Also in~\cite{Pir,JP91} some of these approaches were compared.
+In the present paper we propose the relative homological algebra approach to the cohomology of multi-sorted algbraic systems.
+We identify the category of models of an algebraic system in a given abelian category $\mathcal{A}$ as the category of functors from an appropriate small category to $\mathcal{A}$.
+Then we construct a relative abelian category in the sense of~\cite{H} starting from the same neglecting functor as in~\cite{JP91}, and we study some properties of the associated cohomology theory.
+Also we establish a connection between this relative cohomology and the "absolute" one, thus generalizing results of~\cite{JP91}.

+After some categorical preliminaries in Sec.~2, we consider resolvents in relative pair of abelian categories in the sense of~\cite{H} for models of algebraic theories in abelian categories in Sec.~3.
+As an example, in Sec.~4 we construct an analogue of Hochschild-Mitchell resolvent for small categoies~\cite{Oberst,Mitch,Cib}.
+This reduces the cohomology of algebraic theories to the one of locally finite (dimensional) categories considered by many authors~\cite{Xu,Hersc,Chites}.
+For other approaches to cohomology of algebraic theories see~\cite{Schw,Pir,Blanc}.